Donald Trump guilty, convicted of hush money scheme in historic verdict

 In the state’s closing argument, prosecutor Joshua Steinglass asked the jury to hold the ex-president to the same standard as every citizen and find him legally accountable for causing the filing of bogus business records to disguise a conspiracy to hide information from voters, in violation of New York election law, to get him elected.

 “There is no special standard for this defendant.
-Donald Trump can’t choose someone during rush hour on 5th Avenue and get away with it.”
+Donald Trump can’t shoot someone during rush hour on Fifth Avenue and get away with it.”

 Trump pleaded not guilty to the charges brought by Manhattan District Attorney Alvin Bragg in April 2023 and vehemently denied knowledge of the false entries documenting his bloated payback to Cohen — monthly $35,000 checks logged in the books as compensation for legal services.